Monthly Archive for June, 2007

 Seit einigen Monaten werden Elefanten in grosser Zahr umgesiedelt bzw. gleich am Ort erschossen.
 Das geht wohl auf mehr oder weniger geheime Plaene der derzeitigen Chaos Regierung zurueck.
 Elefanten aus noerdlicheren Gebieten werden in grosser Zahl in die suedlicheren und ostlichen Nationalparks getrieben oder per LKW verfrachtet.
 Das fuehrt dazu das die Elefanten keine Nahrung mehr finden und abmagern, hungern und sterben.
 Sich gegenseitig bekaempfen und versuchen aus den offenen Gefaengnissen auszubrechen.
 Die Viehherden fressen dazu um die Wasserflaechen alle Nahrung der Elefanten komplett weg.
 Vor allem Babyelefanten sind jetzt dem sicheren Tod preisgegeben.
 In einigen der Sanctuarys sind grossflaechige Abholzungen geplant um dann hier weitere Singhalesen Siedlungen zu errichten.
 Geplant ist z.B. auch die Umsiedluung einer halben Million Singhalesen in den Osten.
 Zu bemerken sind hier auch der Bau des neuen voellig unsinnigen Flughafens.
 Ein weiterer ko Schlag gegen die Natur.
 Mir liegen Presseberichte vor die all das belegen.
 Desweiteren verfuege ich ueber Informationen von Einheimischen.
 Die obigen Zeilen berichten nur von der Spitze des Eisbergs.
 Mehr dazu in den naechsten Tagen.

 Ich plane in der naechten Woche fuer eine Uebergangszeit nocheinmal ins Siam View Hotel zu gehen um dort auszuhelfen.
-Anfang der Woche sind Termine bei NGO‘s in Colombo auf dem Plan.
+Anfang der Woche sind Termine bei NGOA?a??E?s in Colombo auf dem Plan.
 Eine Demonstration gegen die Vorgehensweise der Regierung steht in Kuerze auf dem ALIYA Programm.
 Ich brauche Unterstuetzung von Allen Seiten.
 Mein Einsatz hier beginnt sehr gefaehrlich zu werden aber das ist egal.
 Bitte meldet Euch bei mir per email oder im Forum. jetzt helfen nur noch aktive Einsaetze.
 Mit Theorie geht hier nichts mehr.

 In Kuerze mehr.